Research Robots Humanoid Applications Industries Technology Contact

 At what fleet size does hydrogen become viable?

-What pressure is the hydrogen stored at on the robot?
+What's the storage pressure for hydrogen on the robot?

-The standard storage pressure for material handling equipment is 350 bar (approx. 5,000 psi).
-The tanks are Type 3 or Type 4 composite cylinders, designed to withstand significant impacts and crash tests far exceeding typical warehouse collisions.
+For material handling equipment, hydrogen's stored at a standard 350 bar (roughly 5,000 psi).
+The tanks are rugged Type 3 or Type 4 composite cylinders, built to shrug off major impacts and ace crash tests that blow past your typical warehouse bumps.

 Can the robots refuel themselves autonomously?

-Currently, most hydrogen refueling is done manually by an operator, taking about 2 minutes.
-However, automated robotic refueling arms are being developed and tested to allow for fully autonomous "lights-out" operation.
+Right now, most hydrogen refueling happens manually by an operator and takes about 2 minutes.
+But automated robotic refueling arms are in development and testing, unlocking fully autonomous 'lights-out' operations.

 How does H2 perform in "Stop-and-Go" operations?

-Excellent.
-The hybrid architecture (fuel cell + battery buffer) is designed specifically for this.
-The battery handles the immediate torque spike of starting or lifting, while the fuel cell keeps the battery charged and handles the average load, ensuring smooth operation.
+Spot on!
+Our hybrid setup (fuel cell + battery buffer) is tailor-made for this.
+The battery jumps in for those instant torque surges from starting or lifting, while the fuel cell keeps it charged and handles steady loads for seamless performance.

 Is "Green Hydrogen" available for these robots?